katurn1/Predicting_Income_Classification/Classification_Predicting Income_writeup.md

 - train F1 score: 0.649
 - val F1 score: 0.638

-Used grid seach to optimize hyperparameter for RidgeClassifier
+Used grid search to optimize hyper-parameter for RidgeClassifier

 **RidgeClassifier**